gilt/tech-blog/_posts/2017-08-04-sundial-batch.md

  - Time limits for jobs.
 If a job hangs, we can kill and retry after a certain period of time
  - Nice dashboard of processes (At a glance see what's green and what's red)

- Sure enough some of the above can be configured through hooking up lambdas/SNS messages etc. but Sundial gives it to you out of the box.
+ Sure enough, some of the above can be configured through hooking up lambdas/SNS messages etc. but Sundial gives it to you out of the box.

  ### What next?

  Although Sundial on Batch solves the immediate needs for us (The Gilt/HBC Personalization team), maintaining a job system counts as technical debt that is a distraction from product focused tasks.
-The HBC data team who have very similar requirements to us have started investigating making Airflow (by Airbnb) run on Batch so this is a solution we may consider in the future.
+The HBC data team, who have very similar requirements to us, have started investigating making Airflow (by Airbnb) run on Batch; so this is a solution we may consider in the future.